ILP Modulo Theories

-An ILP Modulo $T$ instance can be thought of as an integer linear program that contains terms that have meaning in $T$.
-In the above definition, the interface atoms (elements of $I$) are separated from the linear constraints, \ie there are no $\Sigma$-terms embedded within integer linear constraints.
-This is not a restriction, because every quantifier-free $(\Sigma \cup \Sigma_\Z)$-formula can be written in separate form (refer to the ``Variable Abstraction'' step of~\cite{combiningdp}).
+An ILP Modulo $T$ instance can be thought of as an integer linear program that contains terms which have meaning in $T$.
+In Definition~\ref{def:imtinstance}, the interface atoms (elements of $I$) are separated from the linear constraints, \ie there are no $\Sigma$-terms embedded within integer linear constraints.
+This is not a restriction, because every set of $(\Sigma \cup \SigmaZ{})$-atomic formulas can be written in separate form~\cite[``Variable Abstraction'']{combiningdp}.

-\begin{example} Let $\Sigma$ be a signature that contains the unary function symbol $f$.
-The formula $f(x + 1) + f(y + 2) \geq 3$ (where $x$ and $y$ are variable symbols) can be written in separate form as